Search

 The result is that Aaron heard that precept from the mouth of Moses four times, his sons three times, the Elders twice, and the remainder of the people once.
 Moses then left, and Aaron repeated the explanation of that mitzvah which he had learned, having heard it from the mouth of Moses four times, to all those present.
 Aaron then left, after his sons had heard the precept four times (three times from Moses, and once from Aaron).
 After Aaron had departed, Elazar and Itamar repeated and taught that mitzvah to all the people present, and then ceased their teaching.

 Thus we find that the seventy Elders heard the precept four times: twice from Moses, once from Aaron, and once from Elazar and Itamar.
 The Elders themselves then repeated and expounded the mitzvah to the people one time.
-As a result, we find that the entire congregation heard the precept in question four times [during the daily lesson]: once from Moses, once from Aaron, a third time from his sons, and the fourth time from the Elders.
-[The greatest student of all was Joshua, about whom it says, ‘His attendant Joshua bin Nun, a young man, would not depart from within the Tent.’
-(Ex.
-33:11)]
+As a result, we find that the entire congregation heard the precept in question four times [during the daily lesson]: once from Moses, once from Aaron, a third time from his sons, and the fourth time from the Elders.”

 3. False Claims

-Now we all know the claim that has been advanced for the past 2000 years or so, by individuals and groups who wished to deny the Oral Torah, that in its origin the Oral Law was a fiction of the first-century C. E. (Common Era) Pharisees to justify their own “minority” positions, and that it was only due to historical accidents that Pharisaic Judaism became normative Rabbinic Judaism after the loss of the Second Temple.
-What is the origin of this awesome lie?
-In Rambam’s Mishneh Torah published by Moznaim, vol. 3, Hilchot Avodat Kochavim (Laws of the Worship of Stars [and Idols]), the translator explains in a footnote how this came about:
+A false claim has been advanced for the past 2000 years or so, by individuals and groups who wished to deny the Oral Torah, that in its origin the Oral Law was a fiction of the first-century C. E. Pharisees to justify their own “minority” positions, and that it was only due to historical accidents that Pharisaic Judaism became normative Rabbinic Judaism after the loss of the Second Temple.
+What is the origin of this lie?
+In Rambam’s Mishneh Torah (pub.
+Moznaim), in Laws of the Worship of Stars [and Idols]), the translator explains in a footnote how it originated:

-This claim was only a ruse [as it remains today!] to sway people from the performance of the mitzvot.
+This claim was only a ruse [just as today!] to sway people from the performance of the mitzvot.
 Accordingly, the Sages would frequently refer to all those who deny the Torah and its tradition as Sadduccees (‘followers of Tzadok’) or Baithosees (‘followers of Baithos’).”

 How did G-d in his Infinite Wisdom ensure that the Written Torah would never be changed?
 G-d included in the Torah a commandment that every adult Jewish male must personally acquire and study his own Torah scroll.
 From the time that Moses gave over one Torah scroll to each Tribe, the trained scribes among the people made Torah scrolls for every Jewish man by exactly copying from one of the scrolls that Moses wrote.
 Each Jewish man in the next generation either inherited the scroll that belonged to his father, or commissioned a new scroll to be copied from an existing scroll.